 Applicants who have applied to a previous year’s program may submit a new application for the current application period.
 However, please note that our pool of candidates is highly competitive each year.
 If you choose to apply to our program for a second time, be sure to highlight any additional leadership accomplishments and impact you have had since your last application.

 A Leadership Action Plan (LAP) is a detailed plan of character-driven action for implementation that creates change in your home environment that impacts the public, private or social sector.
 NGLs are expected to implement their LAP upon the conclusion of the initial program year.

 What is the application deadline?

-The application period runs from October to January.
+The application period runs from October to mid-February.
 Applications are not accepted on a rolling basis and must be submitted during the set application period for consideration.
 For more on our deadline please see our website.